kks224/kks224/README.md

 Name: Kunj Shah
 Located In: Bethlehem, PA
 Current Jobs:
--Director of Creative Adminstration, Company: Humanity Wealth Advisors -Resident Assistant at Lehigh University
+-Director of Creative Adminstration at Humanity Wealth Advisors -Resident Assistant at Lehigh University
 Education:
 [In Process of obtaining a Bachelors In Computer Science and Engr]